Rules and Regulations

 The Director General will at the end of voting reconcile the unused and spoilt ballot sheets and the number of signatures by the voting Member names on the voting register with the recorded number of ballot sheets prepared in hard copy or in electronic form;

 The Director General will then open the ballot box(es) and reconcile the number of ballot papers with the number of signatures by the voting Member names on the voting register;

 Should any numbers not reconcile, the Director General will consult with the Election Supervisory Committee who will decide if such a situation is significant to the outcome of the Election or not, and if deemed insignificant at this time s/he will proceed to count the votes obtained by each candidate;

 Should the Election Supervisory Committee deem the difference in numbers to be significant, it will decide what action to take to resolve the issue;

 The Director General will count the votes obtained by each candidate in each Category, and the invalid votes, and will declare as elected the number of candidates that have obtained the highest number of votes as there are vacant seats to be filled in each Category;

-The Director General will publish the results within one (1) hour of the end of the Annual General Meeting and retain the entire voting documentation until after the first meeting of the re-composed Management Board or until after the resolution of any claim or dispute; The Director General will table the results as the first business at the first meeting of the Executive Board after the Election.
+The Director General will publish the results within one (1) hour of the end of the Annual General Meeting and retain the entire voting documentation until after the first meeting of the re-composed Management Board or until after the resolution of any claim or dispute; The Director General will table the results as the first business at the first meeting of the Management Board after the Election.

 The Director General will display the results of the Election until the end of the Conference including the voting turnout, other relevant information and the picture of each Member.